 In this guide, we’ll discuss what causes and how to fix the multipart request body failed strict validation ModSecurity error.
-When uploading images (or other files) to your website, you may see that there is an error within your site that is preventing your content from uploading.
-This will typically come as a 406 error, but sometimes may also come across as a HTTP error as it does in WordPress when uploading a disallowed image.
-Upon checking the server error logs, you may see something like the following:
+When uploading images (or other files) to your website you may see that there is an error within your site that is preventing your content from uploading.
+This will typically come as a 406 error but sometimes may also come across as an HTTP error, as it does in WordPress when uploading a disallowed image.

-[Mon Sep 22 13:13:14 2014] [error] [client 18.104.22.168] ModSecurity: Access denied with code 44 (phase 2).
+[Mon Sep 22 13:13:14 2014] [error] [client 22.214.171.124] ModSecurity: Access denied with code 44 (phase 2).
 Match of "eq 0" against "MULTIPART_STRICT_ERROR" required. [file "/usr/local/apache/conf/modsec2.conf"] [line "15"] [id "1234123456"] [msg "Multipart request body failed strict validation: PE 0, BQ 0, BW 0, DB 0, DA 0, HF 0, LF 0, SM 0, IQ 1, IP 0, IH 0, FL 0"] [hostname "example.com"] [uri "wp-admin/async-upload.php"]

 This error is caused by mod_security blocking a potentially malicious upload.
 While it may be completely harmless, mod_security has no way of knowing if it is harmless or not.

-Typically, the content in question is a file being uploaded which contains a special character such as a single or double quote within the file name which is often used by attackers to inject malicious scripts into websites.
+Typically, the content in question is a file being uploaded that contains a special character such as a single or double quote within the file name which is often used by attackers to inject malicious scripts into websites.

-How do I resolve the issue?
+How Do I Resolve the Issue?

 Simply put, rename the file to remove the offending special character from the file name.
 This will stop the ModSecurity filter from flagging your file and halting the upload.
 See our full guide here:

 or if on a VPS or Dedicated server, contact Technical Support to have the rule disabled.
 This is, however, highly discouraged as it could open your site up to potential attack.